 Group Guided Hikes

 In June of each year, in conjunction with National Trails Day, the LHF hosts a guided hike at a trail in the Lake Hopatcong area.
 In 2013, the hike was through the newly established Prospect Point Trail in Jefferson; in 2014, it was at Roland May Eves Sanctuary Trail in Hopatcong; in 2015 it was at the Ice Age Trail in Landing; and in 2016 the foundation changed it up to host a narrated walk through the Mount Arlington Historic District.
-Be sure to check our calendar to see when and where the next one is scheduled!
+Our hike for 2017 will be on the newly blazed Hopatcong section of the Lake Hopatcong Trail and is scheduled for 9:00 am on Saturday, June 17.
+We will meet behind the Hopatcong Senior Center.
+Come out and join us!

 In the long term, we will be looking into a variety of other ways to improve recreational opportunities in and around Lake Hopatcong, such as swim lanes on the lake and mapped kayaking.